thifranc/docs.wiki.raw/User-Guide:-Nextcloud.md

-# sharing (documents and stuff)

-One way to share documents is for your system administrator to index and make searchable a collection of documents (link https://github.com/hoover/snoop) via Hoover.

-Another way to share documents without waiting for your sys admin is to drag and drop documents to Nextcloud (https://nextcloud.liquiddemo.org/).

-You can use the search box (upper right corner) to find a folder where you want to bring your documents, or you can create/upload your own folder (see picture).

-Each folder has an action menu: details is for a shortcut url to share with others; move is to relocate the document within the system; you can rename, download or delete the folder (in case of deleting, thing twice, because the folder will not be available anymore for the entire group of people working on your Liquid bundle).

-Since you are on Nextcloud, you may want to add your contacts, or see the contacts of the other participants in your Liquid bundle (see picture).

-A guide to Nextcloud is available here: https://docs.nextcloud.com/desktop/2.3/.
+An extensive guide to Nextcloud is available here: https://docs.nextcloud.com/server/latest/user_manual/en/

 Most stuff that you will see on the guide won't work.
-Assume is by design (or make a big issue here).
+Assume is by design.

+Liquid investigations uses two ways to share documents:
+* Via Hoover (this requires the assistance of your sysadmin, who will index and make a collection of documents sharable for you - https://github.com/liquidinvestigations/docs/wiki; This way of sharing documents is ideal for larger documents collections.
+* Via Nextcloud
+Nextcloud allows you to drag and drop the documents you want to share (without the help of a sysadmin).
+This way of sharing documents is ideal for small document collections that can be managed manually.
+To share documents via Nextcloud, you can use the search box (upper right corner) to find a folder where you want to bring your documents.

+**[photo]**

+Or you can create your own folder by hitting the + sign and upload the files of your choice into your own folder.

+**[photo]**

+Each folder has an action menu:
+_Move_ is to relocate the document within the system; you can rename,_ download_ or _delete_ the folder (in case of deleting, think twice, because the folder will not be available anymore for the entire group of people working on your Liquid Investigations).

+**[photo]**

+Clicking on the 3dots icon next to a file, will open new actions and options (details is for a shortcut url to share with others)

+**[photo]**

+OtherLiquid Investigations apps do have file sharing capabilities but we’ve chosen to disable them to avoid any confusion.
+We prefer you use Nextcloud because documents can stay archived longer (than other apps) and they are indexed and OCRd (by language - link to OCR language folder) as well as searchable.

+We use Nextcloud to centralize our contact list.
+Since you are already here you may want to add your contact information, or see the contacts of the other participants in yourLiquid Investigations.

+**[photo]**
+**[photo]**

+***

-Here you have an overview of our [User Guide](https://github.com/liquidinvestigations/docs/wiki/User-Guide).
+Back to our detailed [User Guide](https://github.com/liquidinvestigations/docs/wiki/User-Guide).